shalithasuranga/neutralinojs-server-linux/README.md

 Help Neutralino!.

-- Start this.
+- Star repo
-- Fork and Clone this
+- Fork and Clone
 - And do bug fixes or improvements and send us PR.
 We love it <3

 ## Developer Guide